In this explainer, we will learn how to find the components of a given two-dimensional vector.

 - What are the components of the vector?

 When a vector is represented on a plane, the terminal point of the vector is the point where the head of the arrow is.
 We can think of this as where the vector is pointing.
-From the diagram, we can see that is the point where the arrow ends.
+From the diagram, we can see that is the terminal point.

 Similarly, the initial point is the point from which the arrow starts.
 Hence, by looking at the diagram, we can see that is the initial point.